unlockitio/concordia/DESIGN.md

 shared value types.
 The checked-fetch admission discipline is Splice's own `Splice.Util`, re-exported.
 The [`cap-auctions`](cap-auctions/) domain will compose settlement with Token
-Standard V2 holdings and allocations and versions in lockstep with it.
+Standard V2 holdings and allocations and is planned to version in lockstep with it.

 ## 6. Scope and evolution